 - Gastroesophageal reflux disease (GERD) or an ulcer

-- Behavioral factors such as:
+- Behaviors such as:

-- Certain medicines such as antidepressants, stimulants, or pain relievers
+- Antidepressants, stimulants, and pain relievers

 Insomnia may cause:

-- Problems falling asleep
+- Problems falling asleep or staying asleep

 - Waking up too early